nimning/hintSystem/src/adaptive-hint-servers/sockjs_server/README.md

 </pre>
         </td>
         <td>
-        Give a new hint to a student identified by her 'session_id'
+        Assign a hint to a student
         </td>
         <td>
         The server will response with 'hint_update'